¡Nuestro noveno año!

 Of course the real answer is that a sole-proprietor's pay is as much, or as a little, as the business's net income, regardless of whether she uses it for personal purposes, which some call a “draw,” or leaves it in the business bank account.
 No matter what some eager payroll services may tell you, that money is already yours, no intermediary necessary.
 While some prefer the security of a regular paycheck, it can never beat the upside of when your business is profitable, and you are rewarded for your own hard work.
 And from a tax perspective, for a small-business owner it is almost always preferable to be self-employed rather an employee, most notably due to the 20% Qualified Business Income Deduction, which only applies to self-employment earnings, not wages.

 Since we mentioned Limited Liability Companies, will take the opportunity to remind everyone that while they limit the business's liability, you are still personally liable for your own actions, so, particularly when you're providing personal services, and it is only you, the LLC will not save you.
-Nevertheless, will also again remind those of you who do have LLCs (or certain other small entities) that you must file a Beneficial Ownership Interest Report with the Financial Crimes Enforcement Network (FinCEN) before the end of the year, if you established them in a prior year, or within 90 days, if established this year; in 2025 new registrants will only have 30 days to do so.

 There are of course many more nuances to all of this, and at Holyoke Tax Service, we are always happy to help you with any of them.